muhammmad-al/bundler-api-interaction/README.md

 # Gelato Bundler API Interaction

 A comprehensive collection of scripts to interact with Gelato's Account Abstraction (AA) bundler API endpoints.
-This project demonstrates how to use various ERC-4337 bundler methods.
+This project demonstrates how to use various ERC-4337 bundler methods with different gas payment models.

 ## 🎯 Overview

 This project provides TypeScript examples for all major Gelato bundler API endpoints, showing how to:
-- Send UserOperations
+- Send UserOperations with different gas payment models (Sponsored, Native ETH, ERC-20)
-- Estimate gas costs
+- Estimate gas costs for various payment modes
 - Query operation status and receipts
 - Get gas prices and supported entry points
 - Check bundler chain compatibility